 In Colorado, we’re making it easier for kids to develop healthy habits.

-Over 570 schools serving nearly 300,000 students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
-Since 2007, three Colorado schools have been recognized with a National Healthy Schools Award for their outstanding efforts.
+Over 460 schools serving more than 232,000 students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
+Since 2007, four Colorado schools have been recognized with a National Healthy Schools Award for their outstanding efforts.

 Hear from a school champion from just one of the many schools and districts we work within Colorado: Adams 14 School District, enrolled in the Healthy Schools Program since 2015.